Francine Prose: The New Yorker controversy

-On January 7, 2018, in a Facebook post, Prose accused the author Sadia Shepard of plagiarizing Mavis Gallant's "The Ice Wagon Going Down the Street", which had appeared in The New Yorker on December 14, 1963.
-Shepard's piece had been published online by The New Yorker and was scheduled for release in the January 8, 2018 issue.
+On January 7, 2018, in a Facebook post, Prose accused the author Sadia Shepard of plagiarizing Mavis Gallant's short story "The Ice Wagon Going Down the Street", which had appeared in The New Yorker on December 14, 1963.
+Shepard's story had been published online by The New Yorker and was scheduled for release in the January 8, 2018 issue.
 Though Shepard's story reimagines the original in a new context, with added detail and altered character dynamics, Prose contended that the similarities between the two stories constituted theft, writing in her original post that the story is a "scene by scene, plot-turn by plot-turn, gesture by gesture, line-of-dialogue by line-of-dialogue copy—the only major difference being that the main characters are Pakistanis in Connecticut during the Trump era instead of Canadians in post-WWII Geneva."
 In a letter to The New Yorker, Prose maintained her original stance, asking, "Is it really acceptable to change the names and the identities of fictional characters and then claim the story as one's own original work?
 Why, then, do we bother with copyrights?"
-Responding to Prose's accusation, Shepard acknowledged her debt to Gallant but maintained that her use of Gallant's story of self-exile in postwar Europe to explore the immigrant experience of Pakistani Muslims in today's America was justified.
+Responding to Prose's accusation, Shepard acknowledged her debt to Gallant but maintained that her use of Gallant's story of expatriates in postwar Europe to explore the immigrant experience of Pakistani Muslims in contemporary America was justified.